apollographql/router/.changesets/feat_add_dns_resolution_strategy.md

-### Add ability to configure DNS resolution strategy ([PR #6109](https://github.com/apollographql/router/pull/6109))
+### Support DNS resolution strategy configuration ([PR #6109](https://github.com/apollographql/router/pull/6109))

-The router now supports choosing a DNS resolution strategy for the coprocessor's and subgraph's URLs.
+The router now supports a configurable DNS resolution strategy for the URLs of coprocessors and subgraphs.
 The new option is called `dns_resolution_strategy` and supports the following values:
 * `ipv4_only` - Only query for `A` (IPv4) records.
 * `ipv6_only` - Only query for `AAAA` (IPv6) records.